rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README_1.md

 ### Exploratory Visualization

-The study on distribution of data gives us the information on balance or imbalance in the data.
-If there is a imbalance in the data beyond a certain treshold, we must see that the data is balanced by adding relevant images.
-If the balance in the data is comparatively near to the treshold, it is good to carry forward with the operation.
-Let uss see how it works with our data in the below figure.
-The plot shows a clear descriotion on breed class with number of dogs.
+The study on the distribution of data gives us the information on balance or imbalance in the data.
+If there is an imbalance in the data beyond a certain threshold, we must see that the data is balanced by adding relevant images.
+If the balance in the data is comparatively near to the threshold, it is good to carry forward with the operation.
+Let us see how it works with our data in the below figure.
+The plot shows a clear description on breed class with the number of dogs.

 <p align="center">
 <img src="https://github.com/rahulmadanraju/Machine-Learning-Engineer-Udacity/blob/master/Images/download.png" />
 <p>

-On observing the distribution of data within each class, the number of images are beyond certain threshold value (i.e. nearly 40 per class).
-Though the data is not distributed evenly along the graph, the number of images are sufficient to predict the class of a particular breed and looks balanced.
+On observing the distribution of data within each class, the number of images is beyond a certain threshold value (i.e. nearly 40 per class).
+Though the data is not distributed evenly along the graph, the number of images is sufficient to predict the class of a particular breed and looks balanced.

 Provided the data is small, not sufficient and the model is getting to overfit.
-In such case, we need to augment the data to increase the number of image samples for the model.
+In such a case, we need to augment the data to increase the number of image samples for the model.
 Therefore, augmentation makes an impact of bringing down the overfit condition and gives transparency to the model to make a predictive decision on test samples.

 ### Algorithms and Techniques

-In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
-You should justify the use of each one based on the characteristics of the problem and the problem domain.
-Questions to ask yourself when writing this section:
-- _Are the algorithms you will use, including any default variables/parameters in the project clearly defined?_
-- _Are the techniques to be used thoroughly discussed and justified?_
-- _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?_

 From exploring the data, we visualize the actual distribution of data in each class.
 In order to classify the images based on their breeds, we need a classification algorithm to do the work.
 In this case, we use the pre-trained model such as VGG16 and a custom model for classification purpose.
 The intention of using the VGG16 is the need of performing transfer learning to our self built custom algorithm.